UAE Banking Fees Compared: ENBD vs Mashreq vs RAKBank (2026)

 • Account opening: free

-Mashreq’s business account opening is notably faster than Emirates NBD for established UAE companies — often 1-2 weeks.
-For new companies or companies in certain sectors (crypto, consulting, media), it can still be slow or rejected.
+Mashreq’s business account opening is notably faster than Emirates NBD for established UAE companies, often 1-2 weeks.
+For new companies or companies in certain sectors such as crypto, consulting, or media, it can still be slow or rejected.

 Mashreq for Business (digital): Mashreq has a digital-first business product aimed at SMEs.
 Features include integrated invoicing, multi-user access, and faster onboarding for qualifying businesses.
 This is worth asking about if you want an SME-friendly experience.